whiteribbonalliance/dashboard-api/README.md

 In each repository there's two workflows (To deploy to `Google` or `Azure`), make sure to only enable the correct workflow in the repository on GitHub: `https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow`.

-## Legacy campaigns

-For deployment of legacy campaigns.

-Legacy campaigns are campaigns that were used to run this dashboard originally.

-Additional environment variables:

-- `GOOGLE_MAPS_API_KEY=` The Google Maps API key - Used for campaigns `wwwpakistan` and `giz` if new regions are found ( occurs when new data is added).
-- `ADMIN_DASHBOARD_PASSWORD=` Admin password.

 ## License